ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/08-probing.md

 :::
 ::::::

-Again, the ideal behavior for a collision resolution mechanism is that each empty slot in the table will have equal probability of receiving the next record inserted (assuming that every slot in the table has equal probability of being hashed to initially).
+Again, the ideal behaviour for a collision resolution mechanism is that each empty slot in the table will have equal probability of receiving the next record inserted (assuming that every slot in the table has equal probability of being hashed to initially).
 This tendency of linear